Batu Caves Malaysia: Temple In Kuala Lumpur

 The Batu Caves are one of the best things to see near Kuala Lumpur city in Malaysia.

-These are big limestone hills with huge caves to explore via a set of rainbow stairs, and there’s a 140 foot tall golden statue of a Hindu deity, Lord Murugan.
+These are big limestone hills with huge caves to explore via a set of rainbow stairs, and there’s a 40 meter (140 foot) tall golden statue of a Hindu deity, Lord Murugan.

 This guide will explain how you can get to the Batu Caves, and everything you need to know before you go!